 If you’re looking for a 27″ 1440p 144Hz IPS gaming monitor, the ASUS PG279QZ offers the best value for the money in case you want a G-SYNC display.

-It is a newer version of the popular ASUS PG279Q and it provides identical specifications and features for a more affordable price.
+It is a newer version of the popular ASUS PG279Q, and it provides identical specifications and features for a more reasonable price.

 Based on an AHVA (IPS) panel by AU Optronics, the ASUS ROG Swift PG279QZ offers true 8-bit color depth with 100% sRGB color gamut, wide 178-degree viewing angles, a decent 350-nit peak brightness, and a standard 1,000:1 static contrast ratio.